 The ECU Pirates' Jolly Roger features a skull and crossbones with the skull bearing a bandanna and captain's hat in ECU purple and gold.

 If a ship refused to surrender, they risked the wrath of the Pirate ship's crew.
 Once a battle began the Jolly Roger was lowered and replaced with a "No Quarter" flag signifying that the Pirates would now take no prisoners and give no quarter to their enemy.
 The No Quarter flag often featured the skull and crossbones or other characteristic marks of the Jolly Roger.
 The two flags could easily be distinguished however due to the No Quarter flag bearing a deep red field for the background, as opposed to the common use of black on the Jolly Roger.

 The ECU Pirates' No Quarter flag will feature the skull and crossbones of the Jolly Roger on a burgundy/brick red background.

-In keeping with these pirate traditions, East Carolina will be hoisting the colors (raising the Jolly Roger) just before the opening kickoff at home Pirate Football games.
+In keeping with these pirate traditions, East Carolina hoists the colors (raising the Jolly Roger) just before the opening kickoff at home Pirate Football games.

-The Pirates' red No Quarter flag will be flown from the beginning of the fourth quarter throughout the remainder of the game to show that the Pirates will fight on until the end, giving no mercy to their opponents.
+The Pirates' red No Quarter flag is flown from the beginning of the fourth quarter throughout the remainder of the game to show that the Pirates will fight on until the end, giving no mercy to their opponents.